vtstv/WOLServer/README.md

-# WOL Fire TV - Wake-on-LAN for Amazon Fire TV Stick 4K
+# Simple WOL Server - Wake-on-LAN for Android TV

-Android app that runs on Fire TV to provide Wake-on-LAN functionality via HTTP API and web interface.
+Android app that runs on Android TV to provide Wake-on-LAN functionality via HTTP API and web interface.

+> **Disclaimer**: This app was not created or endorsed by Amazon.
+Compatible with Android TV devices including Fire TV.

 ## ✨ Features